Samsung scion Lee walks free after jail term suspended, faces leadership challenges

 Lee, 49, heir to one of the world’s biggest corporate empires, had been detained since last February.

-Emerging from a Seoul detention centre where he had briefly returned for his belongings after the ruling, Lee stood in the frigid February air and apologised for “not showing my best side”.
+Emerging from a Seoul detention center where he had briefly returned for his belongings after the ruling, Lee stood in the frigid February air and apologized for “not showing my best side”.

 “The past year has been a really valuable time of looking back on myself,” Lee told reporters in a sometimes shaky voice.